 The new Android trojan is distributed via a malicious app, called Optimization Battery.
 This app is currently only available through third-party app stores, and not through the official Play Store.

 The Optimization Battery app should be considered incredibly dangerous.
-The reasons is that it features an automated system that initiates PayPal money transfers right from under the user’s nose, without giving the victim a chance to stop the transaction.
-During installation, the Optimization Battery app requests access to the Android “Accessibility” permission, a feature that allows an app to automate screen taps and OS interactions.
+The reasons are that it features an automated system that initiates PayPal money transfers right from under the user’s nose.
+Furthermore it does not give the victim a chance to stop the transaction.
+During installation, the Optimization Battery app requests access to the Android “Accessibility” permission.
+This is a feature that allows an app to automate screen taps and OS interactions.

 The Android trojan then stays silent on the device until the user opens the PayPal app.
 After the user opens the official PayPal app, the trojan waits for the user to log in, enter his two-factor authentication code, and then it starts its malicious behavior.